A snap general election has been called for December 12th 2019, the first general election to take place in December since 1923.

 Now, people are being called on to register to vote in their constituencies for their local MPs and, ultimately, who they think the next Prime Minister should be.

 The date of the election falls at a time when a large number of university students are completing course deadlines, and so there is a worry that many students may not vote.

 Students can vote using either their university or home address and, while it is legal to be registered in two areas, it is a criminal offence to vote in both.

 If students are already registered at their home address, they can use a postal vote or proxy vote if they are unable to return home on election day.

 A proxy voter must be aged 18 or over and also registered to vote.
-If you are unexpectedly incapacitated of voting, due to illness for example, you can apply for an emergency proxy as long as it is before 5pm on the day of the vote.
+If you are unexpectedly incapacitated due to illness for example, you can apply for an emergency proxy as long as it is before 5pm on the day of the vote.

 This article will tell you how to register to vote on the government website in case you didn’t know already.